 STATE PARK EXPANDS WIRELESS NETWORK AT PARKS & WELCOME CENTERS

-The South Carolina Department of Parks, Recreation & Tourism (SCPRT) is currently in the process of reimagining the state’s welcome centers and expanding its WiFi offerings in South Carolina state parks.
-One of the key aspects of this process is updating SCPRT’s technology infrastructure to both improve the tourist experience and leverage the campers and parks user market.
-Thus far, SCPRT has used Cradlepoint technology to replace its welcome center counters with interactive kiosks and digital touch screens, introduce digital signage inside and outside the centers, and significantly expand the availability of public WiFi in state parks across the state.
+The South Carolina Department of Parks, Recreation & Tourism (SCPRT) updated the state’s welcome centers and expanded its WiFi offerings in South Carolina state parks.
+One of the key aspects of this process was updating SCPRT’s technology infrastructure to both improve the tourist experience and leverage the campers and parks user market.
+SCPRT used Cradlepoint NetCloud Service for branch to replace its welcome center counters with interactive kiosks and digital touch screens, introduce digital signage inside and outside the centers, and significantly expand the availability of public WiFi in state parks across the state.

 Watch the IT Team of SCPRT tell their customer success story.